-Many of you out there are thinking about finally making the leap and starting a new career as a web developer.
-While some believe it takes a lot of courage and requires a lot of life changes and sacrifices, some of you have started online programming courses and are desperately trying to make time for learning every day despite being on a tight schedule.
+Many of you are thinking about finally making the leap and starting a new career as a web developer.
+While some believe it takes a lot of courage and requires a lot of life-changing decisions and sacrifices, others have already started online programming courses and are desperately trying to make time for learning something new every day despite being on a tight schedule.
 Needless to say, those who belong to the latter group stand much greater chances of making a successful career switch and becoming web developers.

-If you just recently finished a basic course in HTML and CSS, you're probably eager to start your first project and check where do you actually stand in the world of coding.
+If you have recently finished a basic course in HTML and CSS, you’re probably eager to start your first project and check where do you actually stand in the world of coding.
 Just as no house can be built without setting a foundation first, you cannot build a website without having an HTML foundation.
-In this article, I will list some of the most useful tools you need besides HTML knowledge so you create your HTML/CSS website from scratch.
+In this article, I will list some of the most useful tools you need besides HTML knowledge to create your HTML/CSS website from scratch.